j-vollen/j-vollen.github.io/_pages/about.md

 ## **What's new?**
+  *May 2024* Our paper "Maximum Flow is Fair: A Network Flow Approach to Committee Voting" has been accepted at EC 2024.

-  *December 2023* Our paper "Fair Lotteries for Participatory Budgeting" has been accepted at AAAI 2024, to be held in Vancouver, Canada in February.
+  *December 2023* Our paper "Fair Lotteries for Participatory Budgeting" has been accepted at AAAI 2024.

   *August 2023* At IJCAI 2023, I will be giving a talk on "Best-of-Both-Worlds Fairness in Committee Voting" at the M-PREF workshop and participating in the doctoral consortium. <br/>